toomeysimon/toomeysimon.github.io/README.md

       <div class="project-img-placeholder">[ add a screenshot here ]</div>
       <div class="project-body">
         <a href="https://github.com/yourusername/project-two" target="_blank">Jakfruit Jonez</a>
-        <p>following the mediocre lucrative success of bongomatic, i used the money to kickstart jakfruit jonez; a music coalition consisting of me and my friends. is the music good? no. </p>
+        <p>following the mediocre lucrative success of bongomatic, i used the money to kickstart jakfruit jonez; a music coalition consisting of me and my friends. is the music good? no. but ive learned a lot about art, animation, music production, vocals, and more commenters telling me to kill myself. </p>
-        <div class="project-meta">JavaScript · React · 2024</div>
+        <div class="project-meta">youtube · 2026</div>
       </div>
     </div>